Linux distributor Red Hat forecasts revenue below Street

-Red Hat Inc, the world's largest commercial distributor of the Linux operating system, forecast quarterly revenue below analysts' estimates.
+Red Hat Inc (RHT.N), the world's largest commercial distributor of the Linux operating system, forecast quarterly revenue below analysts' estimates.

 The company's shares fell 3 percent in extended trading.